Part of the CPA Global family

 h. where the date on or by which any act, matter or thing including, without limitation, the payment of money is to be done is not a Business Day then unless otherwise provided in these General Terms and Conditions, such act, matter or thing may be done on the next succeeding Business Day.

 2.1.
-Subject only to article 2.4 below, the Customer is bound by these General Terms and Conditions and agrees that these General Terms and Conditions comprise the entire agreement between the Provider and the Customer.
+Subject only to article 2.4 below, the Customer is bound by these General Terms and Conditions and agrees that these General Terms and Conditions comprise the entire agreement between the Provider and the Customer, unless a specific Agreement has been signed between the Customer and the Provider.
 By placing an Instruction, the Customer shall irrevocably be deemed to have confirmed that it has considered, approved and accepted these General Terms and Conditions.
 If such Instruction has been initiated through the Web Platform, the Customer shall irrevocably be deemed to have also accepted and consented to the Site Terms.

 2.2.
 Unless explicitly agreed to the contrary by the Provider, these General Terms and Conditions apply in place of and prevail over and exclude any terms or conditions: